Registration

 Insurance

-Tenants are strongly advised to insure their own possessions.
-This is not the responsibility of the Landlord, nor will the Landlord’s insurance cover accidental damage caused by the Tenant.
+You are strongly advised to insure your own possessions.
+This is not the responsibility of the Landlord, nor will the Landlord’s insurance cover accidental damage to the property caused by you.
+Most Tenant insurance policies will cover you for accidental damage to the landlords’ property.
+You can ask us for further details.

 Commencement of Tenancy

-A date and time will be arranged for the tenant (and if applicable the guarantor) to come into the office and sign the Tenancy Agreement, collect the keys and make initial payment.
+A date and time will be arranged for you to come into the office and collect the keys.
+All paperwork and payments must be done before the keys can be released.

 Property Inspections